For Patients & Caregivers

 There is limited evidence of Damiana's stimulant effects.
 It has not been shown to treat cancer in humans.

 Damiana is a wild shrub found in Mexico, Central America and parts of South America.
-It is used as a diuretic, laxative, stimulant, aphrodisiac, and also to treat diabetes and venereal diseases.
-Animal data show that Damiana can reduce anxiety and affect sexual behavior but there is no human data.
-Patients with diabetes should avoid Damiana because it may increase effects of drugs that reduce blood sugar.
+It is used in traditional medicine as a diuretic, laxative, stimulant, aphrodisiac, and also to treat diabetes and venereal diseases.
+Animal studies show that damiana can reduce anxiety and affect sexual behavior but there are no human data.
+Damiana has also not been studied in cancer patients.

 Damiana may affect blood sugar level based on animal studies.

 - Sexual dysfunction

 Traditional use is widespread.
 A small study in women with sexual dysfunction showed that ArginMax, which contains damiana, improved sexual function.

 Data from studies done on mice show that damiana reduced anxiety but human studies are lacking.